 Top picnic spots in Bath.

 We all need a break from our homes.
 For many, our home has become our office, our place to socialise and our place to sleep.
 For others, it has become a place of solitude.
-But now the sun is out, the evenings are longer, and the blossoms have bloomed – so what better way to spend this warm June month than a picnic in Bath?
+But now the sun is starting to shine, the evenings are longer, and soon the blossoms will start to bloom – so what better way to spend these new found sunny days than a picnic in Bath?

 It is time to get outside, kick those shoes off, feel the grass beneath your feet and enjoy the English landscape once more!